• Skip to primary navigation

 If you want a complete meal, you can add sausages, but do not add chicken.

-In Italy, we never add chicken to a pasta dish or pizza.
+Traditionally, we never add chicken to a pasta dish or pizza in Italy.

 Substitutions